Pinhead Gunpowder: History

 The band released their latest EP, West Side Highway through Recess Records on August 19, 2008.
 This marked the band's first new release in 5 years.

 Pinhead Gunpowder released a greatest hits album called Kick Over the Traces on June 19, 2009.
 Also, Pinhead Gunpowder mentioned that in August or September Recess would re-release on vinyl and CD the albums Jump Salty, Carry the Banner, Goodbye Ellston Avenue, Shoot the Moon and Compulsive Disclosure.
-All of the albums were re-released in assorted colors in early February 2010 through Recess Records, but quickly recalled and destroyed at the request of the band due to issues with the vinyl pressing.
-The band last performed at a benefit show at 924 Gilman Street in Berkeley, California on February 12, 2010.

-Band member, Sarah Kirsch, died in 2012, who had been had been diagnosed with Fanconi anemia, a genetic disorder that can cause leukemia and other cancers.
+Band member Sarah Kirsch died in 2012.
+She had been diagnosed with Fanconi anemia, a genetic disorder that can cause leukemia and other cancers.

-In March 2021. the band re-issued their entire discography on vinyl.
+In March 2021, the band re-issued their entire discography on vinyl.

+On September 5, 2024, the band returned with a new single, "Unt".
+A new album, also titled Unt, was released on October 18, 2024.